 2. Use Facebook the right way.

 Everything I just mentioned about Twitter can apply to Facebook as well.
 I doubt any of you reading this are unfamiliar with Facebook, so I won’t waste time telling you what it is.
 However, if you have a Facebook profile, don’t be afraid to use it to your professional advantage.
 Engage with people in an appropriate, yet welcoming manner.
-People want to work with health care professionals they can relate to and with those whom genuinely care about the well being of their patients.
+People want to work with health care professionals they can relate to and with those who genuinely care about the well being of their patients.
 I would highly recommend using a respectable, professional picture of yourself.
-I understand many of you use Facebook for your social life, and do not want to sacrifice that entirely for your professional life.
+I understand many of you use Facebook for your social life and do not want to sacrifice that entirely for your professional life.
 If you do not want patients or colleagues to see certain pictures or videos, and don’t want to take them down entirely, you don’t have to – modifying your privacy settings will allow you to do both!
 This lets you control what part of your profile certain “lists” of friends can or cannot see.
 You can create these lists and place individual friends in one or more, which makes managing your privacy settings a much easier task.
-Another way to use Facebook to your professional advantage is by joining Facebook Groups and checking out Facebook Pages.
+Another way to use Facebook to your professional advantage is by joining Facebook groups and checking out Facebook Pages.
 These features can bring groups of people in your field together for a purpose or cause and allow you to interact with these people.
 Simply put, Facebook and Twitter are already two of the most powerful websites out there with millions of users – they’ve already done the hard part for you!
 It’s up to you to take advantage of them – tap into their power to showcase your brand and what you represent!
-The visual below is based off a study completed by Master of Health Administration, that surveyed 1,500 hospitals and asked which social media platforms they currently have a presence on.
+The visual below is based on a study completed by Master of Health Administration, that surveyed 1,500 hospitals and asked which social media platforms they currently have a presence on.
 Here are the results:

 3. Get a LinkedIn profile